 Two years later, the same year that Prince Charles and Princess Diana separated, it was announced that The Duke and Duchess of York were also to separate.
 Despite their divorce, however, Prince Andrew and Sarah have remained close friends.

 In November 2019, Prince Andrew officially stepped back from royal duties after the Jeffrey Epstein scandal.
-Since then, Virginia Giuffre has made allegations in a federal court in New York.

 Prince Edward, Earl of Wessex, is the youngest of Queen Elizabeth's children and is ahead of his sister Princess Anne in the line of succession in 13th place.
 This is due to an old (and now revised) royal rule that puts male ascendancy ahead of female ascendancy.